-Figure 5-1 summarizes the AQS, CMAQ and DS ozone data over the year 2012.
+Figure 5-1 summarizes the AQS, CMAQ and DS ozone data over the year 2011.
 It shows the 4th max daily maximum 8-hour average ozone for AQS observations, CMAQ model predictions and DS model results.
-The DS model estimated that for 2012, about 75% of the US Census tracts (54633 out of 72283) experienced at least one day with an ozone value above the NAAQS of 75 ppb.
+The DS model estimated that for 2011 over half of the US Census tracts (42455 out of 72283) experienced at least one day with an ozone value above the NAAQS of 75 ppb.

-Figure 5-2.
-Annual 4^{th} max (daily max 8-hour ozone concentrations) derived from AQS, CMAQ and DS data.
+Figure 5-1.
+Annual 4th max (daily max 8-hour ozone concentrations) derived from AQS, CMAQ and DS data.